jldimond/eimd-sswd/README.md

 `usr` refers to your SQLshare user name (yep, see _step 1_ if need be)

-5) Execute code as written or modify to your likely.
+5) Execute code as written or modify to your liking.
 To execute cell type *shift-enter*.
 Once variables are set, you should be able to run all cells.

 ---